XIAO-Xiangli/PW/README.md

 # P-Watermark
-This is the Matlab code for the paper "Secure and Previewable Client-Side Watermarking for Copyrighted Image Sharing"
+This is the Matlab code for the paper "Previewable Client-Side Watermarking for Copyrighted Image Sharing"

 --Folders named SS and STDM correspond to the first and second scheme, respectively.